EPA 40 CFR Part 98

 How Can Sage Help with Greenhouse Gas Reporting Requirements?

-Sage Thermal Mass Flow Meters help quantify the emissions saved by measuring the mass flow rate, even at very low flows, and by providing a very easy way to conduct the required periodic calibration field checks with its unique In-Situ Calibration procedure.
+Sage Thermal Mass Flow Meters help quantify the emissions saved by measuring the mass flow rate, even at very low flows, and by providing a straightforward way to conduct the required periodic calibration field checks with its unique In-Situ Calibration procedure.
 Also, Sage provides non-resettable totalizers, and a variety of outputs to comply with the various protocols associated with the U.S. EPA Greenhouse Gas Reporting Program and other environmental protocols.

 U.S. EPA Greenhouse Gas Reporting Mandate can be addressed using Sage Thermal Mass Flow Meters to measure the mass flow rate of the greenhouse gases.
 The Sage Prism Thermal Mass Flow Meter is ideal for monitoring multiple points where the Sage Prime Thermal Mass Flow Meter is suitable for permanent locations.

 Why is EPA 40 CFR Part 98 Important?

 EPA published 40 CFR part 98 (Mandatory Greenhouse Gas Reporting) on October 30, 2009 (see 74 FR 56260).
 Part 98 is designed to collect the information necessary to characterize and quantify greenhouse gas (GHG) emissions from a broad range of industry sectors.
 It applies to direct emitters of GHGs (e.g., glass manufacturing facilities) and to suppliers of products that, when used, may result in the release of greenhouse gases into the atmosphere (e.g., fossil fuels and industrial GHGs).
 Those entities subject to Part 98 are required to submit annual reports that contain not only GHG data, but also the data needed to characterize, quantify, and verify GHG emissions and related information.
 The specific data required to be reported varies by source category (i.e., Part 98 subpart).

 EPA Part 98 Confidentiality